Joehuu/Shana-Wallpaper/README.md

 ## Credits

-Thanks to fandom contributors for the information / assets!
+Thanks to fandom contributors for the metadata / assets and LRCLIB contributors for the lyrics / timing.